The Ultimate Guide to Acing Your Next Video Interview

 Here’s a quick check-list:

 - Clear your desk/interview-space of extraneous things and simply have your resume in front of you and a notepad for jotting things down.

-- Check your webcam and make sure it works and that the software settings are optimized.
+- Check your webcam and optimize software settings.

-- Check that your mic is working and that you can be heard clearly.
+- Check your mic and ensure you can be heard clearly.

 - Check your clothes and face and how they look on camera.
-Make any adjustments.
+Make any necessary adjustments.

 - Check your internet connection and ensure it’s strong.